jwidavid/music-tracker/README.md

 11_ Use Laravel relationships to tie the band model to the album model and the album model to the band model. **DONE**

 12_ Use Laravel relationships to display the band name on album detail/edit page.

-13_ Use Laravel relationships to display the album names for a band on the band detail/edit page.
+13_ Use Laravel relationships to display the album names for a band on the band detail/edit page. **DONE**

 14_ For the band create/edit page, “name” should be required. **DONE**